 Develops a comprehensive understanding of the close inter-relationship between anatomy and physiology as seen in the human organism.
 Introduces students to the cell, which is the basic structural and functional unit of all organisms, and covers tissues, integument, skeleton, muscular and nervous systems as an integrated unit.

-Prerequisite: BIO 114 and CH 104
+Prerequisite: BIO 114 or BME 2013; CH 104